mariascrs/mariascrs.github.io/talks.md

 Here we exclude talks at conferences corresponding to accepted papers.
 For these, see [Publications](https://www.mariascrs.com/publications.html).

+* 10 September, 2025\
+**Detecting splittings and endomorphisms using Humbert surfaces**\
+Talk at the <a href="https://www.esat.kuleuven.be/cosic/projects/isocrypt/lid6/" target="_blank">Leuven Isogeny Days 6</a>, a workshop on isogeny-based cryptography. <a href="https://www.esat.kuleuven.be/cosic/projects/isocrypt/wp-content/uploads/sites/4/2025/09/detectingRM.pdf" target="_blank">Slides</a>\
+*KU Leuven*

 * 28 April, 2025\
 **Computing two-dimensional isogenies for SQIsign**\
 Talk at the <a href="https://www.cig.udl.cat/SQIparty2025_home" target="_blank">SQIparty</a>, a workshop on isogeny-based cryptography.\